loreanvictor/andern/README.md

 The parent updates the patch's _path_ so that it reflects the child it originated from, then sends it to its own parent.
 Eventually, the patch reaches the root and is bounced back ([if valid](#safety)).

-> 💡 _The root is like other nodes, except its downstream and upstream are the same (a [`Subject`](https://rxjs.dev/guide/subject)), resulting in the root bouncing back patches it receives.
+> 💡 _The root is like other nodes, except its downstream and upstream are the same (a [`Subject`](https://rxjs.dev/guide/subject)), resulting in the root bouncing back incoming patches.
 The root created by `createdRoot()` is a [`SafeNode`](#safety), so it also checks validity of bounced patches, dropping invalid ones._

 <br>

 ### Step 3: Down-propagation

-Starting with the root, each node, then sends the patch to its matching children, recorrecting the path as well.
-Each node also applies the patch to its value and notifies its subscribers.
+Starting with the root, each node then sends the patch to its matching children, recorrecting the path for each matching child.
+Each node also applies the patch and notifies its subscribers.
 The patch eventually reaches the originating node, which does the same.

 > 💡 _This is basically a master / replica model, where the root node acts as the master and all other nodes are replicas.
-The root node determines the final **correct** order of changes to be applied to all nodes, resolving potential conflicts._
+The root node determines the **correct** order of changes, resolving potential conflicts._

 <br>